-11.1 The regulations give equal priority to all recovery and enforcement routes with the exception of enforcement action being a prerequisite to Committal action.

-The post Liability Order recovery process for NNDR operated by the Revenues Service complies with current regulations.

-A Liability Order is a legal instrument allowing the Council to recover the outstanding sums by any of the following means.

-Shortly after a Liability Order has been granted a Notice of Enforcement will be issued to the liable rate payer (the debtor) confirming that an Order has been granted.
-A £75 'fee will be incurred on the issue of this notice.
-This notice asks the debtor to contact the Council to make an arrangement to clear the amount outstanding on the notice plus fees.
+- 11.1.
+The regulations give equal priority to all recovery and enforcement routes with the exception of enforcement action being a prerequisite to Committal action. - 11.2.
+The post Liability Order recovery process for NNDR operated by the Revenues Service complies with current regulations. - 11.3.
+Within 5 working days of a Liability Order being granted a notice will be issued to the liable person confirming that an Order has been granted.
+This notice will encourage contact within 7 days for an arrangement to be made.
+The notice will advise of additional costs for Enforcement and specify that recovery will continue without further notice to the liable person. - 11.4.
+A Liability Order is a legal instrument allowing the Council to recover the outstanding sums by any of the following means. - 11.5.
+No less than 10 days after a Liability Order has been granted a Notice of Enforcement will be issued to the liable rate payer (the debtor) confirming that an Order has been granted.
+A £75 fee will be incurred.
+This notice asks the debtor to contact the Council to make an arrangement to clear the amount outstanding on the notice plus fees. - 11.6.
 When a Notice of Enforcement is issued the case moves into the 'Compliance' stage of enforcement.
-The debtor is strongly encouraged to make contact with the Council at this stage to discuss the best approach to paying the debt and outstanding fees and to prevent the case being moved into the next stage - the 'Enforcement Agent' stage.
-It is at the 'Compliance' stage that the Council will check its NNDR/BIDs records to identify any exceptional circumstances.
+The debtor is strongly encouraged to make contact with the Council at this stage to discuss the best approach to paying the debt and outstanding fees and to prevent the case being moved into the next stage the 'Enforcement Agent' stage.
+It is at the 'Compliance' stage that the Council will check its NNDR/BIDs records to identify any exceptional circumstances. - 11.7.
 Enforcement Agent: the Council employs Certificated Enforcement Agent(s) to collect the debt and/or remove goods and chattels to be sold at auction to settle the whole or part of the debt.
-The instruction of Enforcement Agent(s) will mean the debtor incurs significant additional costs, some of which are specified by Statute and other costs will be set at reasonable levels to cover the work undertaken.

-Enforcement fees

-Enforcement fees are fixed by law.
-If the debtor owes less than £1,500 the fees are:

-- £75 on the issue of a Notice of Enforcement - £235 if the debtor does not respond to and comply with the Notice of Enforcement.
-The case will be passed to a Certificated Enforcement Agent. - £110 if they have to take goods and sell them at auction
+The instruction of Enforcement Agent(s) will mean the debtor incurs significant additional costs, some of which are specified by Statute and other costs will be set at reasonable levels to cover the work undertaken. - 11.8.
+Enforcement fees: enforcement fees are fixed by law. - 11.8.1.
+If the debtor owes less than £1,500 the fees are: - 11.8.1.1. £75 on the issue of a Notice of Enforcement - 11.8.1.2. £235 if the debtor does not respond to and comply with the Notice of Enforcement.
+The case will be passed to a Certificated Enforcement Agent. - 11.8.1.3. £110 if they have to take goods and sell them at auction - 11.8.1.4.
 The debtor will still have to pay the enforcement agents for any action taken including storing your goods or using a locksmith.